thavaselvama/angular-doc/Angular-8/Angular-8-doc.md

 - No support for the bitwise operators such as | and & New template expression operators, such as |, ?. and !

+## Expression context
+- The expression context is typically the component instance.
+In the following snippets, the recommended within double curly braces and the itemImageUrl2 in quotes refer to properties of the AppComponent.

+- example